FHNW-IVGI/Geoharvester/README.md

 1. cd into backend folder ("geoharvester_backend")
 2. run `pip install -r requirements.txt` to install dependencies
-3. cd into src (or where main.py is located)
+3. run `uvicorn main:app --reload` to start server on localhost
-4. run `uvicorn main:app --reload` to start server on localhost
+4. Check `localhost:8000`in your browser to verify that backend is running

 #### Troubleshooting: